Here's how to ask for more flexible hours at work, or a better work from home policy.

-1. Establish whether you really want to work remotely.
+1. Establish whether you really can work remotely.

 Working online is not for everyone.
 It can be very isolating, and not all personalities are suited to solitude.

 Thinking about why you want to work remotely will really usher out any anxieties or naivetes you have about it.
 If it's because you don't currently enjoy doing your work, it may not be your location flexibility that you should change.
-Establish the real reason why you'd like to be remote, and whether you think you're cut out for it (our
+Establish the real reason why you'd like to be remote, and whether you think you're cut out for it - remote work can be pretty difficult for extroverts, and not all jobs are suited to being remote.

 2. Formulate a debate.